awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-serverlogs.md

 You can start with the \.ebextension in the [Multicontainer Docker sample](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/samples/docker-multicontainer-v1.zip)\.

 **/etc/nginx/conf\.d/webapp\_healthd\.conf**
-The following example shows the log configuration for nginx with the `healthd` log format highlighted:
+The following example shows the log configuration for nginx with the `healthd` log format highlighted\.

 ```
 upstream my_app {